mekkanix/mekkanix.github.io/owntrack/quick-start.md

 In facts, functions exposed in the `.service()` method are simple "wrapper" functions that contain your real tracking functions, and conditionnaly execute them is the consent is accepted.
 This approach has the main advantage of avoiding you to manually check for user consent each time you need to use tracking functions (for example, send events to the tracking webserver), and to simply call them no matter if the consent has already been accepted or not.
 OwnTrack handles all of this internally.

+Note that you can add as many service as you want (same for registered functions).